 GAMSAT section 3 tests a candidate’s reasoning and understanding of key scientific concepts.
 The examiners can use different kinds of stimuli including text, tables or graphical displays of data.
 According to the official GAMSAT booklet students can expect questions to test scientific understanding in the following disciplines – Biology (40%), Chemistry (40%) and Physics (20%).

-We reached out to top scoring candidates that performed well in the exam to get their advice on preparing for the section, the following are their preparation tips:
+We reached out to top scoring candidates that performed well in the exam to get their advice on preparing for the section, the following are 8 of the most common strategies:

 1. Start with ACER GAMSAT Questions (to identify gaps in knowledge)